David H. Koch

 - Bachelor's Degree, Massachusetts Institute of Technology (1962).

 David H. Koch, along with his brother Charles Koch, is a co-owner of Koch Industries, the second-largest private company in America according to Forbes, with a revenue of $100 billion as of December 2017.
 Forbes estimated David Koch's net worth at $50.7 billion.
 Washington Post reported in 2018 that David was stepping down from Koch Industries and Americans for Prosperity due to health issues.
 David Koch passed away on August 23, 2019. , , ,

-David Koch serves as executive vice president and board member of Koch Industries Inc., a company spanning a range of industries including petroleum, mining, fertilizers, financial trading, forest and consumer products.
-He is also chairman and chief executive officer of Koch Chemical Technology Group, LLC, a wholly-owned Koch subsidiary company.
+David Koch served as executive vice president and board member of Koch Industries Inc., a company spanning a range of industries including petroleum, mining, fertilizers, financial trading, forest and consumer products.
+He was also chairman and chief executive officer of Koch Chemical Technology Group, LLC, a wholly-owned Koch subsidiary company.
 Before joining Koch Industries in 1970, David Koch worked for Amicon Corporation as a research and process design engineer.

-In addition to running Koch Industries, the Koch brothers have worked to co-found a large number of conservative think tanks and have funneled millions of dollars into an extensive political network.
-That network, which includes a wide range of groups fighting against regulations on carbon emissions and denying the existence or seriousness of man-made climate change, was first dubbed “the Kochtopus” by the Koch's libertarian allies in the 1970s.
+In addition to running Koch Industries, the Koch brothers created a large number of right-wing groups and have funneled millions of dollars into an extensive political network.
+That network, which includes a wide range of groups fighting against regulations on carbon emissions and denying the existence or seriousness of man-made climate change, was first dubbed “the Kochtopus” by the some Libertarians in the late 1970s.

-Through his David H. Koch Foundation, he has funded a “Who's Who of the libertarian movement” including organizations like the Heartland Institute, Reason Foundation, Cato Institute, Citizens for a Sound Economy, the Institute for Justice, the Libertarian Party, the Pacific Research Institute for Public Policy, and many others.
+Through his David H. Koch Foundation, he funded a “Who's Who of the libertarian movement” including organizations like the Heartland Institute, Reason Foundation, Cato Institute, Citizens for a Sound Economy, the Institute for Justice, the Libertarian Party, the Pacific Research Institute for Public Policy, and many others.